 This week also saw me go back to Granville Island, have my first Walmart experience (I may have fell in love) and visit Commercial Drive for the first time, but definitely not the last.

 I went to my first Vancouver concert this week — Jimmy Eat World and City and Colour.
 Dallas Green mesmerised me from start to finish.
 I backed this up the next day with a trip to Playland.
 I am not one for scary rides, but I had a blast here.
-My house mate and I also went to the Richmond Night Markets, which had so many food stalls to choose from.
+My housemate and I also went to the International Summer Night Market, which had so many food stalls to choose from.
 It was my kind of market.

 Kate and I then ventured out to Jericho Beach and Spanish Banks, which are both great beaches.
 I couldn’t believe people were swimming in the water though, it was so cold.